SebMouren/command-line-api-wiki/Syntax-Concepts-and-Parser.md

 ### Aliases

-In both POSIX and Windows command lines, it's common for some options to have aliases, which are usually short forms that are quicker to type.
+In both POSIX and Windows command lines, it's common for some options to have aliases, which are usually short forms that are easier to type.
 In the following help example, `-v` and `--verbose` are aliases for the same option:

 ```console
 -v, --verbose    Show verbose output
 ```

-In `System.CommandLine`, both the `Command` and `Option` classes support adding [aliases](How-do-I#How-do-i#How-do-I-add-an-alias-to-an-option-or-command).
+In `System.CommandLine`, both the `Command` and `Option` classes support adding [aliases](How-To#Add-an-alias-to-an-option-or-command).

 ### Bundling